LG G5: Accessories

-The "Quick Cover" accessory was unveiled prior to the unveiling of the device itself; it is semi-translucent and features a window for the always-on portion of the screen.
+The “Quick Cover” accessory was unveiled prior to the unveiling of the device itself; it is semi-translucent and features a window for the always-on portion of the screen.
 Touch inputs can be made through the cover and semi-translucent screen for actions such as accepting calls.

-A line of accessories for the G5 branded as "Friends" were initially unveiled alongside the phone itself, including a wired head-mounted display known as the LG 360 VR (which attaches via the device's USB-C port), the LG 360 Cam virtual reality camera, and the LG Rolling Bot; these ultimately did not become available.
+A line of accessories for the G5 branded as “Friends” were initially unveiled alongside the phone itself, including a wired head-mounted display known as the LG 360 VR (which attaches via the device's USB-C port), the LG 360 Cam virtual reality camera, and the LG Rolling Bot; the Rolling Bot was never released.
 These accessories are all managed via the LG Friends Manager application on the device, which automatically pairs and synchronizes with these devices.
-Two accessories utilizing the expansion slot system were unveiled; the "LG Cam Plus" accessory adds a grip to the rear of the device that incorporates physical camera controls, a jog wheel for zoom, and a supplemental battery.
-The "LG Hi-Fi Plus" accessory is a collaboration with Bang & Olufsen which adds a DAC, an amplifier, Direct Stream Digital audio support and upsampling, and is bundled with B&O Play H3 earbuds.
+Two accessories utilizing the expansion slot system were unveiled; the “LG Cam Plus” accessory adds a grip to the rear of the device that incorporates physical camera controls, a jog wheel for zoom, and a supplemental battery.
+The “LG Hi-Fi Plus” accessory is a collaboration with Bang & Olufsen which adds a DAC, an amplifier, Direct Stream Digital audio support and upsampling, and is bundled with B&O Play H3 earbuds.

-LG stated that it would allow the co-development of third-party "Friends" to integrate with the G5, although none were produced.
+LG stated that it would allow the co-development of third-party “Friends” to integrate with the G5, although none were produced.

 Reception

 The LG G5's overall design was praised for its shift to a metal construction.
-The Next Web was critical of its design, arguing that the rear of the phone looked too "boring" because it was simply a rounded rectangle with a camera enclosure and power button that "protrude in an oddly wart-like manner" and a visible seam for the chin, and noting that the lack of curvature and its "hollow" feel made the design of the G5 "less premium" than that of the G4.
+The Next Web was critical of its design, arguing that the rear of the phone looked too “boring” because it was simply a rounded rectangle with a camera enclosure and power button that “protrude in an oddly wart-like manner” and a visible seam for the chin, and noting that the lack of curvature and its “hollow” feel made the design of the G5 “less premium” than that of the G4.
 TechRadar was also mixed on LG's decision to re-locate the volume keys back to the bezel but maintain the rear-mounted power button as a fingerprint reader, noting that front and side-mounted fingerprint readers were easier to use—especially if the device is sitting flat.
 Due to its use of the Qualcomm Snapdragon 820 system-on-chip, the G5's specifications were considered to be more competitive than other flagships, unlike the G4, which used a model with reduced core count to avoid the overheating issues of the Snapdragon 810.
-TechRadar felt that the G5's performance was on par with the Snapdragon 820-based version of the Samsung Galaxy S7 sold in the United States, and that "in day-to-day use, and when not directly compared to its rivals' performance in a lab, it feels super slick."
+TechRadar felt that the G5's performance was on par with the Snapdragon 820-based version of the Samsung Galaxy S7 sold in the United States, and that “in day-to-day use, and when not directly compared to its rivals' performance in a lab, it feels super slick.”